Home Maintenance Schedule South Africa: Monthly, Seasonal & Annual Checklist

 Budget link

-Pair the schedule with a small maintenance budget
+Pair your home maintenance schedule with a repair budget

 A schedule tells you what to check.
 A budget gives you room to act.
 Even a small monthly maintenance buffer helps you avoid panic decisions when a leak, geyser issue, gate battery, electrical fault or drainage problem appears.